calyau/maxima/share/contrib/sarag/readme.txt

        SOME ALGORITHMS IN REAL ALGEBRAIC GEOMETRY

-                       Version 1.0
+                       Version 1.1

 ---------------------------------------------------------------
-developed by Fabrizio Caruso
+maintained and developed by Fabrizio Caruso

 under the scientific guidance of Marie-Francoise Roy